ThanaPRCPK2547/ThanaPRCPK2547/README.md

 Hi there!
 I'm Film 👋

-I'm an Data & AI Engineer based in Thailand. 🏰
+I'm a Data & AI Engineer based in Thailand. 🏰

 Currently a student at Bangkok University (BU), I am focused on building scalable Data Pipelines, implementing Machine Learning and Predictive Models, and turning raw data into meaningful insights.